GodelTech/GodelTech.Microservices.Core/README.md

 In order to use microservice framework few simple steps are required:

-1. Create ASP.NET Website application using Visual Studio or **dotnet cli**.
+1. Create ASP.NET Website application using **Visual Studio** or **dotnet cli**.
 2. Reference latest version of `Godel.Microservice.Core` nuget package and optionally satellite packages you would like to use.
 3. Update your `Startup.cs` file to create initializers used to configure pipeline.

 ### REST API configuration

-Please use the following snippet to configure services which uses REST API only:
+Please use the following snippet to configure service which uses REST API only:

 ```c#
     public class Startup : MicroserviceStartup